-- 1. Be aware that the welfare of children, young people and adults at risk is the priority above everything else - 2.
-You should not behave in a way or have attitudes that would lead any reasonable person to question your suitability to work with children, young people or adults at risk - 3.
-Be aware that behaviour outside of your work or volunteering may lead people to believe you are unsuitable to support children, young people or adults at risk.
-Misuse of drugs or alcohol and acts of violence are an example of such behaviour.
-Inappropriate use of social media may also be an example - 4.
-You must communicate and behave in an open and transparent way - 5.
-Always discuss and/or take advice straight away over any situation that may give rise for concern - 6.
+- 1. Be aware that the welfare of children, young people and adults at risk is the priority above everything else. - 2.
+You should not behave in a way or have attitudes that would lead any reasonable person to question your suitability to work with children, young people or adults at risk. - 3.
+Be aware that your behaviour outside of your volunteering role could lead people to question your suitability to work with children, young people, and adults at risk.
+Misuse of drugs or alcohol and acts of violence would be good examples of such behaviour.
+Inappropriate use of social media may also be an example.
+If you are over 18 and choose to consume alcohol during an event either as a participant, or a volunteer when you're off-duty, please do so responsibly and in moderation.
+Keep in mind that you are representing Diabetes UK.
+You must not consume alcohol if you are under 18 years of age. - 4.
+You must communicate and behave in an open and transparent way. - 5.
+Always discuss and/or take advice straight away over any situation that may give rise for concern. - 6.
 Apply the same behaviours and welcoming approach to everyone regardless of age, race, gender, disability, religion, belief, sexual orientation or status.
+Use 'reporting non-inclusive or discriminatory behaviours' form to log any concerns.